 Methadone withdrawal will be a long road for you.
 You won’t overcome the overdose symptoms of Methadone overnight.
 You will need to be patient before you clear the methadone completely from your system.
 Such a process can be made easier with the help of a doctor, who can ease the impact of your withdrawal symptoms.

 Your doctor actually may give you methadone to help treat your addiction.
 It may seem confusing at first.
-However, your doctor can give you guided use of the methadone, in order to alleviate the opiate addiction already in your system.
-Your withdrawal process may be made safer with the help from a licensed physician.
+However, your doctor can give you guided use of methadone to alleviate the opiate addiction already in your system.
+Your withdrawal process may be made safer with the help of a licensed physician.

 Getting off the drug immediately is not the way to go.
-You must understand that ending the Methadone abuse trail is something that will happen gradually.
+Quitting cold turkey can cause withdrawal symptoms that can become extremely uncomfortable.
+For this reason, it is a good idea to taper off the medication.
 It will usually take around 5-7 days, and you might have to fight off milder symptoms like unease and fatigue.
-You will need to reduce your methadone usage through diminishing how much Methadone you take or switching onto buprenorphine after decreasing the amount of Methadone milligrams taken.
+You will need to reduce your methadone usage by diminishing how much Methadone you take or switching onto buprenorphine after decreasing the number of Methadone milligrams taken.

 Methadone Treatment and Rehab

 If you’re ready to look into attending rehab for your methadone addiction, it’s likely that you’re ready to make some changes in your life, and this is a positive thing.
 There are many options out there, so finding a facility that is a good fit for your needs is essential to enjoy the best recovery outcomes.

 Whether you’re wondering if your insurance will help to pay for some of the cost of your methadone rehab stay, or you’re wondering what types of treatment options are available and which one is right for you, a call to us can help to answer all your questions and get you started in detox, and then rehab sooner than you might be thinking.